FraunhoferIOSB/FAAAST-Service/README.md

 		.getAASEnvironment(pathToYourAASEnvironment));
 service.start();
 ```
-Afterwards, you can reach the running FA³ST Service with `http://localhost:8080/shells`.
+Afterwards, you can reach the running FA³ST Service via `http://localhost:8080/shells`.

 <p align="right">(<a href="#top">back to top</a>)</p>